NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/websocket.md

 Like with the other demos, there is a common theme of responsibility leakage.
-With components, it's very easy to accidentally make a component responsible for more than one thing -- and for a single concept, the sub-responsibilities for that concept are spread out everywhere..
+With components, it's very easy to accidentally make a component responsible for more than one thing

 What we want is a single-responsibility concept that represents the value "the most recent person to visit tatooine"